-As told by his parents, Tamara Podemski and Jamie Thomas King
+As told by Jamie Thomas King

 We had a complicated delivery with our first son, Oliver.
 It started as a home birth and resulted in an emergency C-section in hospital.
 One year later, when we got pregnant with our second son, Benjamin, we were surprised that, despite our traumatic birth history, the recommended plan was VBAC (Vaginal Birth After Cesarean).
 The UK maternity approach follows a midwifery model for low risk women and, since we had a healthy pregnancy, we were not scheduled to see a doctor throughout our prenatal care.
 At 41 ½ weeks, with no signs of labour, we saw an obstetric consultant for the first time.
 We were told that a natural spontaneous labour with VBAC was still the safest route and we were encouraged to continue daily monitoring with our local midwives and return the following week for ultrasound.
 Our next appointment was booked for 42 weeks plus 1 day.
 We never made it.

 At 42 weeks, we went for a third membrane sweep with our midwife hoping to stimulate labour.
 She monitored Benjamin’s heart rate and, after a noticeable deceleration, we were rushed to the hospital in an ambulance.
 His heart rate appeared to normalize, but since we were 2 weeks overdue, we needed to discuss intervention options.
 We decided to proceed with a cesarean which was scheduled for later that day.
 We were taken off monitoring and allowed to walk around the grounds.
 When we returned for our pre-op later that evening, we were told that an emergency C-section had come in, and our procedure had been rescheduled for the next day.
 Despite our protest, we were assured there were no risks to mother or baby and were advised to return home to get some rest.
 We were booked in for an “elective” cesarean the following morning.
 We never made it to that appointment either.